potatomaverick/100-days-of-code/log.md

 **Today's Progress:** Completed a portion of the Basic Javascript section on freeCodeCamp.

 **Thoughts:** Its been awhile - glad to be coding again!
 As you might see from my Twitter - @abarrydev - I needed to take a break from coding in order to get my priorities realigned and apply some much needed self-care.
 Truth be told, I was obsessing a bit too much and not getting enough sleep.
 That, combined with some travel for my day job, meant that I needed to take some personal time and get more sleep too.
 I wasn't planning on restarting this until 2/28 or 3/1, but I managed to get comfortable and find some time today.
 It feels great!

+### Day 17: February 21th, 2019
+**Today's Progress:** Continued to work through the Javascript section of freeCodeCamp again today.

+**Thoughts:** Slow, steady and relaxed pace.
+Still, feels good to get something done.
+As mentioned before, I'll ramp it up once I'm back from travelling for work.
+For now... its time to get some sleep!